 Master’s Program Admissions

-The Master’s program is intended for study related to Microbiology, Immunology and Molecular Genetics leading to the Master of Science Degree.
-The following guidelines for admission into the department's Master’s program apply:
+The Master's program is intended for study related to Microbiology, Immunology and Molecular Genetics leading to the Master of Science Degree.
+The following are guidelines for admission into the department's Master's program:

-- The deadline for application to the Master’s program is April 1st of each year.
-Admission will be made only for Fall Quarter each year and applications will not be accepted after the beginning of Fall Quarter.
+- The deadline for application to the Master's program is April 1st.
+Admission will be made only for Fall quarter each year

-- The applicant should have a clear idea of his or her research plan, which should be outlined in a Master’s Thesis Proposal.
+- The applicant should have a clear idea of his or her research plan, which should be outlined in the Master's Thesis Proposal

 - Two copies of official undergraduate transcripts from all colleges/universities attended